Creature

 SOON

-The Eskimo curlew's Lazarus tale has yet to be written, but what adventures will await it when it returns to its migration path in the Americas?
+The Eskimo curlew's Lazarus tale has yet to be written, but what adventures will await it when it returns to its migration path throughout its historic range?
 Stay tuned to find out.

 A photo by Don Bleitz from Galveston Island in 1962